AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 With the :option:`--level=stmt+decision` command line option, |gcv| performs combined Statement and Decision Coverage assessments.

-In this context, we consider to be a :dfn:`decision` any Boolean expression used to influence the control flow via explicit constructs in the source program, such as ``if`` statements or ``while`` loops.
-The types involved in decisions need not be restricted to the standard Boolean type when one is defined by the language; For Ada, typically, they may subtypes or types derived from the fundamental Boolean type.
+In this context, we consider to be a :dfn:`decision` any Boolean expression used to influence the control flow via explicit constructs in the source program, such as ``if`` statements or ``while`` loops, regardless of the type of this expression.
+This may be of essentially any type in C, and subtypes or types derived from the fundamental Boolean type in Ada.

 A decision is said :dfn:`fully covered`, or just :dfn:`covered`, as soon as it has been evaluated at least once True and once False during the program